 It’s not just what they do, it’s why they do it.
 The application tells us how many AP classes the student is taking.
 We see the extensive extracurricular list.
 Rather than asking for a list of classes or activities they participate in, try to find out why.
 What are the student’s motivations?
 Passions?
 Goals?
 These are things that are harder to determine from the application alone, so you can use the interview as a chance to dig a little deeper and find out what drives them.

-Here in the Admissions office, we find it useful to ask personal, open-ended questions to get to know the student and to get an idea of how he or she might fit at U of R. Remember, there are no required questions you must ask and no specific information (like test scores or GPA) that you must gather.
+Here in the Office of Admissions, we find it useful to ask personal, open-ended questions to get to know the student and to get an idea of how he or she might fit at Rochester.
+Remember, there are no required questions you must ask and no specific information (like test scores or GPA) that you must gather.

 Here are some sample questions: